manhtuando97/CoReA/README.md

 - rank: a string represents the scoring method in Step 2 of *CoReA*: "main"/"mrkc"/"random" for the Core Influence-Strength (as of our method), MRKC, and Random, respectively.
 - budget: an integer represents the budget.

-For example: python main.py email-Enron 1I 0 IS random 10.
+For example: TO BE UPDATED.

 This code finds 10 augmented hyperedges for the 'email-Enron' dataset: tie-breaking T in Step 1-1 is 1/CI, the degeneracy in Step 1-2 is waived, the selection step in Step 1-2 is CI/CS, the scoring method in Step 2 is Random.